Tanujamw1902/Portfolio/README.md

 # Portfolio

 Here in this repository I have used for HTML and CSS.
-This repository is telling the about me that skills i have and what I have done and what I want to do.
+This repository is telling the about me that skills I have and what I have done and what I want to do.